-- □ If the water supply has not been used for some time, allow the water to flow for several minutes to flush the system. - □ Filters should be replaced at the beginning of each camping season or if they have come into contact with contaminated water. - □ When not in use, the water filter cartridge should be stored out of freezing temperatures.
+- ☐ If the water supply has not been used for some time, allow the water to flow for several minutes to flush the system. - ☐ Filters should be replaced at the beginning of each camping season or if they have come into contact with contaminated water. - When not in use, the water filter cartridge should be stored out of freezing temperatures.
 RV antifreeze will damage the water filter cartridge. - Filter canister is typically located in a compartment behind the utility center.

-To Replace Canister Filter Cartridge:
+To Replace Canister Filter Cartridge

-- 1. Turn off water supply using two valves located on the water lines on each side of the canister.
+- Turn off water supply using two valves located on the water lines on each side of the canister.
 Water pump should be OFF. - 2.
 Place drip pan below filter housing to catch any spillage. - 3.
-Press the red button on top of the filter housing to release pressure. - 4.
-Using a spanner wrench, rotate the filter housing.
-Unscrew the housing completely, dump water out and remove the filter (dispose of the old filter properly. - 5.
-Clean the inside of the filter housing with mild detergent.
-Thoroughly rinse and wipe clean. - 6.
-Remove the O-ring from the groove in the housing and wipe clean.
-Recoat with petroleum jelly. - 7.
+Press the red button on top of the filter housing to release pressure.

+- 4. Using a spanner wrench, rotate the filter housing.
+Unscrew the housing completely, dump water out and remove the filter (dispose of the old filter properly). - Clean the inside of the filter housing with mild detergent.
+Thoroughly rinse and wipe clean. - Remove the O-ring from the groove in the housing and wipe clean.
+Coat with petroleum jelly. - 7.
 Replace the O-ring in the groove, making sure it is properly seated. - 8.
-Install the new filter cartridge.
+Install the new filter cartridge. - 9.
+Replace the canister housing (hand tighten is normally sufficient). - 10.
+Turn on the water supply, turn the pump ON, open a faucet and check for leaks.
+Turn the pump OFF afterwards.